Ata-gith/AI_Wtech/Readme.md

-This is a repository created for the homework&project codes of AI training course.
+This is a repository created for the homework&project codes of WtechAI training course.